 Attitude > Behaviour (based on personality traits) > Character

-If we can’t accept someone’s personality trait and we want them to change to fit into our own biased definition of how to live life, then we are stabbing our own selves in the back.
+If we can’t accept someone’s personality trait and we want them to change to fit into our own biased definition of how to live life, then we are stabbing our ownselves in the back.
 Usually, that means we are projecting ourselves on the person and comparing their flaws to our strengths.
-Surely, there are some others who hate us for being ourselves.
-But who cares?
-At the end of the day, it is the opinions of the people who matter the most that matters the most to us.
+Surely, there are some others who hate us for being ourselves but who cares?
+At the end of the day, it is the opinions of the people who matter the most to us that will matter the most to us.

 Be who you are and say how you feel, because those who mind don’t matter and those who matter don’t mind.